 |Λάμπατα στον Άη-Γιώργη - 22 June in Ano Korakiana|

-On a Sunday I cycled to Dukades – 5 kilometres west, as the crow flies - to sit in the platea in the shade of a walnut tree sipping chilled village wine with two of my neighbours, absorbing languid conversation, noon sun seeping through the greenery, sparkling our glasses.
+On a Sunday I cycled to Dukades – 5 kilometres west, as the crow flies - to sit in the platea in the shared shade of a Jacaranda and a Lime tree sipping chilled village wine with two of my neighbours, absorbing languid conversation, noon sun seeping through the greenery, sparkling our glasses.

 “Look how the sunlight dapples my white wine.
 If a cloud comes it doesn’t seem as good.
 Go away cloud!”